-Dollar Store Edition of Barn Hacks
+Dollar Store Barn Hacks

 - These microfiber car cleaning gloves will remove the last bit of dust from your horse, your tack, the top of your tack trunk, you name it.
 If your horse is extra staticky from dry weather, you can spritz your cloth with a grooming spray or some water to cut the static in the air.

 - They are also nice because you can dust off your car’s interior.
 And then toss it in the washing machine.
 I have not tried one of these microfiber cloths during bathing, it may work?
 It may not?

 - Microfiber cloths – like the car cleaning mitt, are great for everything, just a different shape.
 Some of these fabrics don’t get really wet, so they are nice for wiping noses, ears, and other sensitive parts of your horse.

 - Double-sided scrubby sponges.
 Good for water buckets, feeders, bits, hooves, super dirty tack.
 For hard plastic tubs, like the muck tub style bin, I only use the soft side.
 The stiffer side of the sponges can scuff up the tubs and is better suited for rubber buckets and feeders.